 Where in the Story Does Your Plot Start?

 A discussion about the difference between plot vs. story is anything but an academic question.
-Instead, like most talks about structure, how a plot is designed from the ground up defines how the audience experiences the story later in the theater.
-The point of attack is that first thing the audience will see or hear as the curtain goes up.
+Instead, like most talks about structure, how a plot is designed defines how the audience experiences the story.

-Story is a chronological sequence of events: this happens, then that happens, then that happened next.
+A story is a chronological sequence of events: this happens, then that happens, then that happens next.

-However, a plot is carefully constructed by the writer to create a meaning out of those events.
-A writer sorts and sifts, edits and rearranges the sequence of events in a story to tell the story in a certain way to a certain audience, to create a certain effect on that audience.
+A plot, by contrast, is carefully constructed by the writer to create meaning out of those sequence of events.
+A playwright sifts and sorts, edits and rearranges the sequence of events in a story to tell the story in a certain way to create a certain experience for a certain audience.